March 21

 Psalm 64:10 (NKJV) “The righteous shall be glad in the LORD, and trust in Him.
 And all the upright in heart shall glory.”

-We’ve all had those days or seasons of slander against us; one passage that has helped me time and time again is:
+We’ve all had those days or seasons of slander against us; two passages that have helped me time and time again in this arena are:

 Isaiah 54:17 (NKJV) “‘No weapon formed against you shall prosper, and every tongue which rises against you in judgment You shall condemn.
 This is the heritage of the servants of the LORD, and their righteousness is from Me,’ says the LORD.”